vesko-vujovic/vesko-vujovic.github.io/_posts/2022-12-01-dataframe-vs-dataset.md

 In this example, we can see that on `2M records` we have a `20%` improvement over the dataset.
 Please keep in mind that this test is ultra simple we just read the CSV file and then we group and sum, I'm pretty much convinced that improvement in time would be even more than **20%** in `execution time` on large scale applications.

-Dataframe API will be the most performant solution because it avoids garbage collection and works directly on binary data which means that we also don't have `serialization/deserialization` of objects which is a really heavy operation when using datasets, a lot of time is spent on this operation.
+Dataframe API will be the most performant solution because it avoids garbage collection and works directly on binary data which means that we also don't have `serialization` of objects which is a really heavy operation when using datasets, a lot of time is spent on this operation.

 Another big problem with Java objects is that they have a big memory overhead.
 For example, to store a simple `AAAA` string that would take 4 bytes to store in UTF-8 encoding, Java will pack it in `~48 bytes` in total.
 The characters themselves each will use 2 bytes with a UTF-16 encoding, 12 bytes would be spent on the header and the other 8 bytes are used for hash code.
 To facilitate a common workloads we will make a trade-off for a larger memory overhead.
 If you use [Java Object Layout tool](https://openjdk.org/projects/code-tools/jol/) you will get the following output: